Twisted homological stability for handlebody mapping class groups: Moduli spaces of handlebodies with tangential structures

-This proof repeats almost verbatim to prove the claim for the second sequence, by replacing $\cN_{D}$ with a disjoint union of neighborhoods of the two half-discs along the gluing of $W\# V_{0,2}$, and then applying the same arguments as above. \end{proof}
+The argument for~\eqref{diag:homotopy-eq-sharp} is identical: one replaces $\cN_{D}$ by the disjoint union of neighbourhoods of the two half-discs used to form $W\# V_{0,2}$, defines the corresponding isotopy $f_{t}$ on each neighbourhood, and repeats the above proof verbatim. \end{proof}